-This course is earmarked for IP, PPD, NP
+This seminar is earmarked for IP, DR, NP

 In this graduate-level seminar, we will study the rationale for European (dis)integration and day-to-day politics in the European Union (EU).
 On the one hand, we will review the grand theories of European integration.
-Through the prism of these theories, we will assess the recent crises in the EU and what the (divided) reactions across and within member states imply for the future of European (differentiated) integration or disintegration.
+Through the prism of these theories, we will assess the recent crises (Eurozone, refugee, Brexit, pandemic, rule of law, and security and energy crises) in the EU and what the (divided) reactions across and within member states imply for the future of European (differentiated) integration or disintegration.
 On the other hand, we will survey the EU’s institutional structure and policy-making processes.
 Relying on theories of, among others, policy-making, legislative organization, party politics, and democratic representation, we will analyse critical issues such as the low electoral participation in European Parliament elections, the rise of Euroskepticism, variable compliance with EU decisions among member states, and democratic responsiveness of EU institutions and policies to its citizens and member states.
 The seminar will provide students with the theoretical insights, analytical skills and research tools necessary to assess contemporary challenges to European integration.

 1 To familiarize students with the state-of-the-art theoretical debates and analytical research on European (dis)integration and European Union politics